FabianIDE/sports-wheelchair-project/ProjectDescription.md

 __*INPUT*__
 * Speedometer (Hall sensor)
 The speedometer collects data by counting the amount of revelations of the wheels during a certain time.
-The speedometer conists of a Hall sensor connected to the frame of the wheelchair and a magnet connected to one of the spokes of the wheel.
-The Arduino is able to count the time of each wheel revelation.
+The speedometer conists of two Hall sensors connected to the frame of the wheelchair and a magnet connected to one of the spokes of the wheel.
+The Arduino is able to count the time of each wheel revelation and the direction the revelation is in.

 * Orientation sensor
 The orientation sensor consists of a gyroscope, accelerometers and magnetometers.
 The standard module from Adafruit will provide the relative position the sensor is in, with which the direction of travel, can be determined.
 Combined with the speedometer, the position relative to the starting position can be determined.